dgonz64/react-hook-form-auto/README.md

 ## Extending

 ### Creating a skin

+I made a tutorial adapting Material-UI to react-hook-form-auto.
+You can find it [here](https://github.com/dgonz64/rhfa-playground).

 The inputs and auxiliary elements are created using a set of components.
 The mapping can be set all together by overriding the skin.